Get a collection

 |

-Optional parameter for collections with a vectorize embedding provider integration.
-If passed, this secret is sent to the Data API with each operation on the collection: as such, it is useful when a vectorize service is configured but no credentials are stored with it (or when one wants to override the stored credentials).
-For more information, see Embedding generation methods. |
+Optional.
+This only applies to collections with a vectorize embedding provider integration.
+Use this option to provide the API key directly with headers instead of using an API key in the Astra DB KMS.
+The API key is sent to the Data API for every operation on the collection.
+It is useful when a vectorize service is configured but no credentials are stored, or when you want to override the stored credentials.
+For more information, see Auto-generate embeddings with vectorize. |

 |